 - Any relevant reports or information.
 This is especially important if you’re using your phone, because it’s difficult to read reports on a small screen during the meeting.

-- Your list of questions or concerns or the DiAS meeting form.
+- Your list of questions or concerns or our meeting form.